ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.1-Windows-Server-Administration-Foundations/README.md

 Following the completion of identity-focused laboratories in Microsoft Entra ID, this phase expands into the infrastructure layer that supports modern Microsoft enterprise environments.

-The objective was not simply to install Windows Server, but to create a reliable administration platform where future laboratories can explore:
+The objective was not simply to install Windows Server, but to create a reliable administration platform for future laboratories covering:

 - Windows Server administration
 - Active Directory Domain Services
-- Group Policy
 - PowerShell administration
 - Security configuration
 - Enterprise troubleshooting

-Understanding the infrastructure layer is essential because identity services operate on top of reliable systems and administrative foundations.
+Modern Microsoft environments depend on the interaction between infrastructure, identity, and security.

+A strong understanding of Windows Server administration provides the foundation required for effective identity and cloud administration.

 ---